dogsheep/hacker-news-to-sqlite/README.md

     $ datasette -m metadata.json hacker-news.db

-The timestamp columns will now be rendered as human-readable dates, and any HTML in your posts will be displayed as HTML.
+The timestamp columns will now be rendered as human-readable dates, and any HTML in your posts will be displayed as rendered HTML.